iliatugushi/adjara-file-server/README.md

 _This command will clear all the cache._

+`composer install`

+_This command will install all composer required libraries for system to work.
+This command is not needed to run now, because all the libraries are already installed in github folders._

 # Configuration

 ## Configuration files are located in .env file and also in in /config Folder

 To indicate root directory for pictures you need to change in config/filesystems files_root disk location

+## Logging

+All logs are stored in storage/logs folder

 # System Structure & Folders